The below information is a small snippet out of our Maintenance and Instruction manual.

 Do not clean your plates on the press bed.
 Always use tissue paper on the press bed to keep it as clean as you can.

-The printing blanket that we provide with the press is substitute for the etching blankets, it does the same job as the traditional 3 blankets but do not last as long.
+The printing blankets.
+We provide with the press is substitute for printing everything to an excellent quality.
 You can upgrade to the three traditional blankets, they are 80% unwoven wool and can be dry-cleaned.
 You can use all three together or two or just one blanket it you like.
 If you need to replace your blankets we sell them separately, or if you need a set we also sell them as a set.
 We sell them off the roll in black or light colour.

 Ways of Damaging the press